RawleySM/agentic-context-engine/docs/ACEskills_plan.md

 ### Integration Points
 - **ace/integrations/openai_agents.py**: extend the wrapper with `run_closed_cycle_task(prompt, playbook, config)` to orchestrate the phase transitions, enforce timeouts, and set `permission_mode` per phase (plan → build → test → review).
-- **skills registry**: include a default `run_tests` tool (wrapper around `python -m pytest` or a dry-run validator) so the Test phase can execute without bespoke tooling.
+- **skills registry**: include a default `run_tests` tool that shells out to `python -m pytest -q --maxfail=1 --disable-warnings --json-report` and aggregates coverage thresholds (branch ≥ 80%, lines ≥ 85%) before emitting a `TestResult` trajectory entry.
+The tool should reuse fixture caches between invocations and write JSON/coverage artifacts to predictable paths for curator consumption.
+Provide a configuration knob to downgrade to dry-run validators for costly suites; record the fallback in the delta for transparency.
 - **curation**: enhance the Curator to treat phase-tagged deltas specially—e.g., rejecting Build deltas when Test failed—before merging into the playbook.
+Curators should ingest pytest JSON artifacts to mark deltas as "verified" and surface coverage regressions.
-- **documentation**: add a `ClosedCycleSummary` emitter that formats the accepted deltas, test results, and permissions escalations into markdown suitable for `docs/` or release notes.
+- **documentation**: add a `ClosedCycleSummary` emitter that formats the accepted deltas, test results, permissions escalations, and artifact links into markdown suitable for `docs/` or release notes.
+Summaries should link trajectory deltas to their originating pytest reports so reviewers can trace failures back to tool runs.

+### Observability and Automation Requirements
+- **Structured logging**: Emit JSON logs with levels (`DEBUG`, `INFO`, `WARN`, `ERROR`) around all `AgentsClient` hooks and tool executions.
+Each record includes `session_id`, `permission_mode`, `phase`, `tool_name`, `tool_status`, `stderr_count`, and `curator_visibility=true` to ensure inspector parity.
+- **Thinking token exposure**: Capture model thinking tokens in log fields such as `thinking_snippet`, applying masking rules to redact secrets, file paths, and API keys before persistence.
+Thinking tokens should align with the corresponding trajectory entry id for replay.
+- **Stdout/stderr parity**: Route all stderr/exception streams to stdout during tool runs and hook callbacks so transcripts remain complete.
+Logs must store a `stderr_present` boolean and include truncated stderr payloads with size limits.
+- **Reliability controls**: Implement retries with exponential backoff for tool failures (e.g., networked mcp servers) and a circuit breaker that pauses tool invocations after repeated stderr bursts within a session.
+Record breaker state and retry counts in logs for curator awareness.
+- **Log schema fields**: Standardize fields for curator-visible dashboards—`session_id`, `task_id`, `phase`, `permission_mode`, `hook_event`, `tool_name`, `tool_status`, `duration_ms`, `stderr_count`, `artifact_paths`, and `coverage_delta`.
+Logs should be stored in JSONL to match transcript storage.

 ### Acceptance Criteria
 - A single CLI invocation (or SDK flag) can drive the full Plan → Build → Test → Review → Document loop without manual prompts between phases.